linkedin/forthic/docs/modules/gsheet_module.md

 This word adds the tab ID associated with the `url` to each of the request objects and executes the batch update call.

+### BATCH-UPDATE-TAB
+`( url tab_title update_requests -- )`

+This provides direct access to the [batchUpdate API](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets/batchUpdate) for updating a specific tab.

+This takes a `url` to a gsheet, the title of the tab to operate on, and an array of `update_requests` where each element is a [Request object](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets/request#Request) with a single key being the gsheet operation to perform
+(e.g., updateCells, deleteDimension, etc.) and with a value corresponding to the operation.
+If the value requires a range, the `sheetId` will be filled out automatically.

 ### CLEAR-SHEET!
 `( url -- )`